thejsway/thejsway/manuscript/chapter24.md

 * A *module* is anything that can be loaded with `require()`.
 * A *package* is a Node application described by a `package.json` file.

 A package used in another Node application is loaded with `require()`, making it a module.
-To be used this way, a package must contain an `index.js` file or a `main` field defining a specific entry point.
+To be loaded as a module, a package must contain an `index.js` file or a `main` field in `package.json` defining a specific entry point.

 Some packages only contain an executable command and thus cannot be loaded as modules.
 On the other hand, a single JavaScript file loaded with `require()` is a module but not a package, since it doesn't have a `package.json` file.